irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Changes Summary
 Added a little bit of armor and health to improve passive survivability and allow for 2 tap armor by default on DS.
 Functionality of the core of the deck is unchanged, "Stack of Regeneration" is a term that i invented for the healing effect you get and the newly re-written description describes how the perk actually works on the back-end, to give players who wish to optimize their playstyle more information.
 On top of standard functionality, you will no longer be able to receive, a.k.a. waste, stacks of regeneration while at full armor and health.
 For the same reason "Overstack Prevention" cooldown was added.
 While this extremely short cooldown is active, any incoming biker specific heals will be ignored, if you have any amount of armor left.
-This effect does not affect your total possible amount of healing per minute, since it also gets reduced by 5th and 9th cards, where standard stack of regeneration cooldown is normaly reduced.
+This effect does not affect your total possible amount of healing per minute, since it also gets reduced by 5th and 9th cards, where standard stack of regeneration cooldown is normally reduced.
 It's also completely ignored while you have no armor remaining, allowing for as much armor gating as possible.
 This was added, mostly, to avoid situations where a teammate of yours (or maybe even you) uses a grenade/rocket launcher or a sniper with graze gaining a big multikill on the other side of the map, activating 4 healing cooldowns for you for next ~4 seconds, practically disabling your perk deck until your cooldowns are done.
 Overall these changes were made to make this deck much more consistent, and it no longer requires infoHUD's of any sort to track your stacks to survive, since you almost always will have stack slots to gain regeneration from.

 ### Build(s) to try